Criminal investigation into Matthew Perry's ketamine death ongoing, LAPD says

 The Los Angeles Police Department confirmed Tuesday that there is an open criminal investigation into Matthew Perry's death from acute effects of ketamine.

-According to the Los Angeles Times, the Drug Enforcement Agency with assistance from the LAPD, is looking into the source of the ketamine found in Perry's system at the time of his death.
+The LAPD said with the assistance of the Drug Enforcement Agency and the U.S. Postal Inspection Service, it is continuing its investigation into the circumstances of the actor's death, specifically looking into the source of the ketamine found in Perry's system.

 Perry, 54, was found unresponsive at his home on Oct.
 28, 2023 "floating face down in the heated end" of the pool.